-The other side of the D50 has a few more controls, as shown in figure 1.3.
+Shutter release: Canted atop the handgrip are the shutter-release button and power switch.
+The other side of the D70 has a few more controls, as shown in figure 1.3.
 These include the following:

-→ Flash multi-button: Nikon has kept the D50's design clean by assigning multiple functions to many buttons, and this flash control is one of them.
+Flash multi-button: Nikon has kept the D70's design clean by assigning multiple functions to many buttons, and this flash control is one of them.
 It serves three different purposes, even though Nikon calls it the Flash Exposure Compensation button.
 Pressing the button when the built-in electronic flash is in its down/stowed position causes the flash to flip up (as shown in figure 1.4), ready for use.
-Holding this button while spinning the command dial changes among flash sync modes, such as red-eye reduction, or slow sync (which combines flash and a regular exposure to lighten backgrounds).
-Holding this button and the EV button on the top of the camera while spinning the command dial adds or subtracts from the flash exposure, making your
+Holding this button while spinning the command dial on the back of the camera changes among flash sync modes, such as red-eye reduction, or slow sync (which combines flash and a regular exposure to lighten backgrounds).
+Holding this button while spinning the sub-command dial adds or subtracts from the flash exposure, making your flash picture a little lighter or darker, as you prefer.